jlrifer/chaoss-product-comparison/research.md

 ## Purpose

 The purpose of this research is to provide a side-by-side comparison of the tools and community sites that reflect the health of the open-source software projects they monitor.
-By conducting this research, the CHAOSS community is afforded the opportunity to assess the following from each of the community health monitoring tools assesed:
+By conducting this research, the CHAOSS community is afforded the opportunity to assess the following from each of the community health monitoring tools assessed:

 - Key contribution metrics
 - Components/Features available